OOMEN LAB

 CURRENT TEAM MEMBERS

-Simon Henriksson (2023-) Simon is a PhD student at the University of Gothenburg's Tjärnö Marine Laboratory.
+Simon Henriksson (2023-) is a PhD student at the University of Gothenburg's Tjärnö Marine Laboratory.
 He is uncovering the genomic basis of the maintenance of distinct cod ecotypes in a coastal hybrid zone as part of the CODTYPES project (Swedish Research Council Starting Grant).
 He is co-supervised by Carl André and Per Moksnes.

-Dr. Thomas Marcussen (2023-) Thomas is an adviser at the University of Oslo and the Coordinator of Community Samples in the Biodiversity Genomics Europe project led by myself and Dr. Torsten Struck.
+Dr. Thomas Marcussen (2023-) is an adviser at the University of Oslo and the Coordinator of Community Samples in the Biodiversity Genomics Europe project led by myself and Dr. Torsten Struck.
 With his expertise in biosystematics and genomics (and a particular soft spot for plants), he is leading the effort to sequence the genomes of 150 community-nominated species across Europe in an inclusive and equitable manner.

 Postdocs:

 Dr. Jeppe Have Rasmussen (2021-2023) Jeppe was a postdoc in Artificial Intelligence for Marine Bioacoustics on the TORSKETROMMING project, co-supervised with Morten Goodwin (Centre for Artificial Intelligence Research) at the University of Agder.
 Jeppe has a combined biology/physics background and co-developed deep learning methods to decode the bioacoustics of Atlantic cod mating rituals.
+Current position: Carlsberg Foundation Independent Fellow, University of Copenhagen.

 Master's students:

 Annika Lie MSc'23, University of Agder.
 Thesis: 'The acoustic repertoire of Atlantic cod (Gadus morhua) and the effect of feeding on broadband clicks and their sound characteristics' (Co-supervised with Jeppe Have Rasmussen and Halvor Knutsen).
-Current position: Research Assistant, University of Agder.

 Griet Nobis MSc'21, Norwegian University of Life Sciences.
 Thesis: 'The cod crisis - fisheries management seen through the eyes of key stakeholders' (Co-supervised with Lars Kåre Grimsby).
 Current position: Aquatic Biological Consultant with Bioconsult.